 Difference between Trade Secrets and Patents

-Patents are official government licenses that give you exclusive rights to profit off of your inventions for a set period of time.
+Patents are official government licenses that give you exclusive rights to profit from your inventions for a set period of time.
 It covers such items as manufacturing, reverse engineering, or selling your invention.

 Trade secrets, on the other hand, are processes, formulas, designs, instruments, etc. that derive value from being kept secret.
 They may range from something as simple as a secret recipe to complex tech such as search engine algorithms.